RajaRakoto/minificator/README.md

 npm update @raja_rakoto/minificator && rm -r minificator && grunt --gruntfile node_modules/@raja_rakoto/minificator/minificator.js minificator-init
 ```

+> **WARNING**: All files contained in the "minificator" directory will be deleted after the update, so remember to make a backup before starting an update

 ### `📌 Init`

 After installation, you need to `initialize` **Minificator** in your project `root directory` to use it, run the command below: